Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 **Processes**

-The list displays all processes that are matching the selected values (status and workflow type).
+The list displays the processes available on the current instance.
+You can filter the processes to be displayed with the *Status* and the *Workflow* drop-down lists.
 Depending on the settings, the displayed columns may vary.
-All fields are read-only.
 Click a process in the list to display the *Process ID* view with a process diagram and detailed information about the selected process.

 The following fields and functions are available on top of the list: